icebob/moleculer-java-site/docs/events.md

 The first parameter is the name of the event, the second parameter is the payload.
 _To send multiple/hierarchical values, wrap them into a `Tree` object._

-Molecular does not require a recommended JSON API, it uses an [abstract API](https://berkesa.github.io/datatree/) instead of a certain implementation.
+Moleculer does not require a recommended JSON API, it uses an [abstract API](https://berkesa.github.io/datatree/) instead of a certain implementation.
 The `Tree` object is an **abstract layer** that uses an arbitrary JSON implementation.
 Tree API supports 18 popular JSON implementations (eg. Jackson, Gson, Boon, Jodd, FastJson), and 10 non-JSON data formats (YAML, ION, BSON, MessagePack, etc.).
+Besides that Tree API adds manipulation capabilities to the underlaying JSON API, such as sorting, filtering, merging, cloning, or changing data types.
 The specific JSON (or non-JSON) implementation can be configured in the Moleculer configuration (see in section "Serializer").
 Regardless of implementation, sending events looks like this: